 According to multiple scientific studies, the American Headache Society, and the American Academy of Neurology, the answer is yes.
 Not every clinical trial has shown magnesium to be effective at preventing migraine headaches, but there’s enough evidence that it helps that it’s a good option to consider.

-How does it help?
+How can it help?
 Experts think magnesium may help prevent the wave of brain signaling, called a cortical spreading depression, that is thought to cause migraines.
 It can also reduce pain during a migraine attack by blocking pain-transmitting chemicals in the brain.

 Research suggests that it’s especially helpful for people who have migraines with aura or menstrual migraines.
 Scientists believe it may help prevent aura by stopping your brain from producing the signals that cause it, but they aren’t quite sure why it’s so effective against menstrual migraines.